 What is Layered Group Policy in Windows 11?

-This Group Policy aims to ensure the machines get less corruption, the number of support cases drops, and the most important is to reduce data theft.
-The policy ensures to restrict any installation, i.e., the use of devices both in the internal and external environment is blocked.
-IT admins can choose to pre-authorized devices to be used/installed.
+This Group Policy aims to reduce machine corruption, decrease the number of support cases, and, most importantly, prevent data theft.
+The policy ensures that any installation, i.e., the use of devices in both internal and external environments, is blocked.
+IT admins can choose to pre-authorize devices for use and installation.

 Available here, the script makes sure not all classes are blocked: